BenoitRichard1212/awx/README.md

 TO DO'S
 ------

-Most of the variable will be move to a seperate file.
+Most of the variable will be move to a seperate file. put user for the dir, to a modifiable one in a file.

 Will remove SUDO password prompt.